breadworshipper/SEA-Technical-Challenge-Backend/README.md

 # SEA Technical Challenge - Backend
 Welcome to the repository.
 This project is a task for the COMPFEST SEA Academy.

-## Highlights
-- Hosted the database on supabase
-- All endpoints are prefixed with "api/v1/"
-- Download and import the postman workspace from [here](https://drive.google.com/file/d/1O2ynremZ3nnGqmaThSvW3JiUmhR8gWSv/view?usp=sharing)
+This backend project was developed with Django framework.

 ## Getting Started
 Before running you'd need to add a .env file in root of the project.
 The content is as follows :